 Experiencing a Joy-Con drift while you are enjoying your favorite game on Nintendo Switch can be overly frustrating.
 Although Nintendo now offers free repair service, we share with you a reliable and simple procedure to fix your Joy-Cons.

-What causes Joy-Con drift
+What causes Joy-Con drift?

-The Nintendo Switch Joy-Con can experience drifting, which is a random detected movement of the analog stick, even if it is not used.
+The Nintendo Switch Joy-Con can experience drifting, which is a randomly detected movement of the analog stick, even if it is not used.
 Some of the explanations for this issue include dust accumulation, worn-out contacts, or a wiring problem.
 It turns out that dust can be partially responsible for the drift, but that’s not all.

 The main reason seems to be a design issue: the contact point between the thumbstick sensor gets weaker over time.
 It creates a space between the metal prongs and the contact pads, which creates the drift.
 Dust and dirt make things even worse.